Decoupling Data Layouts from Bounding Volume Hierarchies: Build Language

 \section{Build Language}

 A goal of \sys{} is to provide a declarative specification for transforming logical trees into their physical representations while maintaining clarity of the algebraic structure.
 Recall that the \emph{logical} tree is a straightforward realization of the algebraic data type, where each constructor maps to a variant and fields are stored with their declared types.
-The \emph{physical} tree is the optimized representation obtained by transforming the logical tree according to the build specification.
+The \emph{physical} tree is the optimized representation obtained by transforming the logical tree according to the build\footnote{In this work, \emph{build} and \emph{construction} have distinct definitions.
+Build refers to the transformation from \emph{logical} tree to \emph{physical} tree (in scope), and construction refers to the assembly of the logical tree (out of scope).} specification.
 The layout language specifies the memory layout, while the build language specifies the transformation from logical tree to physical tree.
-This explicit separation of logical tree structure from layout-optimized tree is consistent with prior work~\cite{pharr2023pbrt, barbier2025fused}.

 Together, layout and build languages express a bidirectional mapping between logical and physical representations.
 The \emph{layout} defines the destructor: how to extract logical fields from a physical tree (physical $\rightarrow$ logical).
 The \emph{build} defines the constructor: how to populate physical storage from a logical term (logical $\rightarrow$ physical).